Toyin1520/cloud-computing-basics/README.md

 STEP 4 : Add a payment method, enter credit or debit card details.
 STEP 5 : Verify your identity.
 STEP 6 : Choose a plan

+Copmaring pricing of a service across different region  varies due to factors like operational cost, demands, local regulations , compute and storage.